textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ~~~

-You can name your website by several domain aliases — simply add them in the same line of the virtual host section, separated by coma.
-Uncomment an	[EnforceFirstHostname](//www.hiawatha-webserver.org/manpages/hiawatha) = yes diretive if wanted to return for visitors by only the first domain in your list (redirected 301):
+You can name your website by several domain aliases — simply add them in the same line of the virtual host section, separated by coma:

 ~~~
 VirtualHost {